 The Agency develops Comprehensive and Popular Annual Financial Reports (CAFR/PAFR) which have won awards from the GFOA.

-Ten year financial trends in the CAFR include:
+Ten year financial trends in the statistical section of the CAFR include:

 Project opportunities with M1W can be found here.
 When submitting bids or proposals:

-M1W's bonds are rated A+ by Standard and Poors (S&P) and its debt coverage ratio for 17-18 was 144% (125% is required/170% coverage is recommended per policy).
+M1W's bonds were rated A+ by Standard and Poors (S&P) and Aa3 by Moody's.
+Required debt service coverage ratios for M1W are 125% per debt covenants and 170% per Agency policy.
 Key disclosures are listed below: